esperantojs/esperanto/README.md

 });
 ```

 No muss, no fuss.
 Oh, and did I mention that it's an order of magnitude faster than the alternatives?
+See [here](https://github.com/Rich-Harris/esperanto/tree/master/comparison) for more comparisons.

 ## Still to-do